-Successful completion of all coursework and the Comprehensive Examination with a minimum GPA of 3.0 is required.
+Successful completion of all coursework and the Comprehensive Examination with a minimum GPA of

+3.0 is required.
 A maximum of two grades of "C" and no grade lower than a "C" in the entire program of study will be allowed.
 All financial accounts must also be cleared by Student Accounts and/or Financial Aid offices in order to receive a diploma.
 More information can be found in the program's student handbook.

 Curriculum for Fall Semester Hours

 MBA 6310 Managerial Economics 3

 MBA 6320 Organizational Behavior 3

 MBA 6330 Legal Environment of Business 3

 MBA 6090 Comprehensive Exam 0

 Only taken during the final semester of the program.

 Curriculum for Spring Semester Hours

 MBA 6340 Quantitative Analysis 3

 MBA 6350 Managerial Finance 3

 MBA 6360 Marketing Management 3

 Curriculum for Summer Semester Hours

+Curriculum for Summer MBA 6370 Management Information Systems Semester Hours 3

 MBA 6370 Management Information Systems 3

-MBA 6380 Managerial Accounting 3

-MBA 6390 International Management Perspectives 3

-MBA 6395 Strategic Management 3

-MBA 6090 Comprehensive Exam 0

-Only taken during the final semester of the program.
+\Only taken during the final semester of the program.